vitelabs/vite-wiki/docs/api/rpc/contract.md

 Smart Contract

-Calling the built-in smart contract is similar to a normal transaction, but the receiving address is a built-in contract account address, not user account address.
+Calling the built-in smart contract is similar to a normal transaction, but difference is the receiving address is a built-in contract address, not a user address.
-The transaction data is composed of `contract method selector` and `method parameter`, which is generated through RPC interface.
+The request transaction data includes both `method selector` and `method parameter`, which can be generated through corresponding RPC APIs.
-The transfer amount and token ID should be filled if the contract method requires staking.
+The transfer amount and token ID must be specified if the contract method called requires staking.

 ## Description